mikanbako/Android-Application-Build-Script-Extension/README.txt

                 Build test and tested application, install the both application, run tests and generate XML of test result and HTML / XML of coverage reports.

+        Configurable property :

+            jython.executable : The command to execute Jython without any command line arguments.
+Default value is
+                                "jython".